 If you can get your PPP loan fully forgiven, you will have essentially received free money to help your business navigate through the era of COVID-19.
 And who doesn’t want that?

-But as the SBA continues to release new details on how to get your PPP loan forgiven, you may have some questions (and frustrations) about the process.
+But as new guidelines continue to emerge on how to get your PPP loan forgiven, you may have some questions (and frustrations) about the process.

 How to get PPP loan forgiveness

-Depending on what you do with your PPP loan during the eight (if applicable) or 24 weeks after receiving it, you may qualify for partial or full forgiveness.
+Depending on what you do with your PPP loan during the eight or 24 weeks after receiving it, you may qualify for partial or full forgiveness.